-The following comprehensive plan goals, objectives, and policies (GOPs) have been reviewed for consistency with the 10-year Water Supply Facilities Work Plan - 2019 Update.
-New GOPs to be adopted and existing GOPS to be revised are identified below.
+The following comprehensive plan goals, objectives, and policies (GOPs) related to water supply planning have been reviewed for consistency with the 10-year Water Supply Facilities Work Plan - 2019 Update.
+The recommended revisions to the existing GOPs are identified below.